 Looking for things to do in New York City with kids?
 Look no further.
 Whether you’re a longtime resident or just visiting and looking for the best family activities, we’ve got you covered.
 Think of this as a mix of classics with some new faves sprinkled in.
-Native or visitor, you can’t go wrong with this collection of three days worth of the best things to do as a family in NYC!
+Native or visitor, you can’t go wrong with this collection of three days worth of the best things to do with kids in New York City.

 photo: via Times Square New York City